 Allison holding a Long-tailed Rosefinch, a relative of the House Finch on a collecting trip with Harvard's Museum of Comparative Zoology to eastern Mongolia in the summer of 2012.
 With Scott Edwards, several members of the MCZ bird department, and a team of Mongolian ornithologists, she helped to increase the genetic resources and specimens available from that part of the world.

-As part of my PhD work, I am working on using genomic tools to address questions about avian population genetics and evolution.
+As part of my PhD work, I am using genomic tools to address questions about avian population genetics and evolution.
 My study system is the House Finch, an important species in behavioral and disease ecology.
 Native to the western United States and Mexico, this species was introduced to Hawaii and the eastern United States in about 1870 and 1940 respectively, where the populations quickly expanded.
 In about 1994, the eastern population was colonized by the bacterium Mycoplasma gallisepticum.
-While upon first exposure this bacterium was deadly to House Finches, they since have evolved resistance.
+While upon first exposure this bacterium was deadly to House Finches, they since have evolved resistance and tolerance.
 This bacterium has now infected individuals from almost the entire range, and provides an opportunity to study what effect this strong selective pressure had on the genome.

 Dr. Scott Edwards